Bedrock-OSS/bedrock-wiki/docs/entities/vanilla-usage-components.md

 category: Documentation
 ---

 This documentation is stripped from the vanilla files using an [automated script](https://github.com/Bedrock-OSS/bedrock-harvester).
 If there is an issue, you can tell us about it in [Bedrock OSS](https://discord.gg/XjV87YN) Discord server.
-Please not that examples are shown from not more than 8 files to keep the page fast to load.
+Please note that examples are shown from not more than 8 files to keep the page fast to load.

 ## addrider